 Cocaine addiction occurs when long-term use has created permanent changes in the user’s brain.
-Cocaine dependence occurs following withdrawal, making users crave the drug as soon as it wears off.
+On top of the common signs of cocaine abuse when mentioned above, cocaine dependence occurs following withdrawal, making users crave the drug as soon as it wears off.
 Over time, the brain adapts to the effects of the drug and becomes less sensitive to it, causing users to require greater and greater amounts of cocaine to achieve the same effects.
 This combination of desensitization and dependence results in drug addiction.

 Addiction is a legitimate mental illness, referred to by medical professionals as Substance Use Disorder.
 The DSM-5, the reference manual used by psychiatrists to diagnose disorders, offers a list of symptoms of addiction.
 If someone has two or more of these symptoms and has found their life significantly impaired by the substance, they will likely be diagnosed with Substance Sse Disorder.